ivanbgd/reduce-image-size-python/README.md

 If in the repository directory, activate the virtual environment:
 `venv\Scripts\activate`

-and run the program run as:
+and run the program as:
 `python src\reduce.py <source_folder> <destination_folder> [options]`

 Or, provide full path to the program.